Confederate Memorial (Wilmington, North Carolina): "Confederates blend your recollections"

 The inscription is a rewriting of a poem about Christmas to suit Confederate memorial needs.

 The poem was printed in The Canadian Monthly's January 1876 issue, more than 40 years before planning on the monument began.
 The author was Anglo-Irish diplomat Frederick Hamilton-Temple-Blackwood, 1st Marquess of Dufferin and Ava.
 Dufferin had no involvement with the American Civil War.
 Between 1860 and 1864, he was assigned to a diplomatic posting in Syria, and through the remainder of the 1860s served as Britain's Under-Secretary of State for India.
 At the time the poem was written, Dufferin was Governor-General of Canada.

-As the First Battle of Fort Fisher began on Christmas Eve, 1864 and ended with the capture of as many as 600 North Carolina Junior Reserves taken to Prisoner of War Camps in the north, and the Second Battle two weeks later took an equal number of men primarily ages 15-19 years old, many of whom perished, Dufferin's statement of Christmas "winds (that) blow bitter" describes the sad loss of hundreds of young soldiers (all drafted to war) on Christmas and thereafter.
-The poet urged men to "blend their recollections" of joyous Christmases past to relieve remembrances of sorrow.